 If you have mild sleep apnea, you may not like the idea of sleeping with a CPAP machine.
-But if you don’t take steps to resolve the problem now, your sleep apnea may get worse.
+However, if you don’t take steps to resolve the problem now, your sleep apnea may get worse.
 Thankfully there are some simple options available before you commit to a CPAP machine.
 This article is about one of those options: sleep apnea mouth guards.

 If you have mild sleep apnea, an anti-snoring mouth guard may give you the relief you need.
 Snoring is a sign of sleep apnea.
 An anti-snoring device is specially designed to keep your airways open while you sleep to reduce snoring.
 If left untreated, chronic snoring can lead to many health issues.

 There are many benefits to using an anti-snoring mouth guard, and choosing one isn’t as difficult as you think.
 They are an an excellent, inexpensive first step to solving your snoring issues.
 They may not work for everyone, but the best sleep apnea mouth guard should greatly reduce the symptoms in most people within a few days.

 Note: Elevating Seniors may be compensated through the links in the post below, but the opinions are our own.

 You know the benefits of wearing a sleep apnea dental device, but you may not know which one to choose.
 We’re going to share our four favorite mouth guards to help make your decision easier.

 1. VitalSleep Anti-Snoring Mouthpiece

 VitalSleep is one of the most popular anti-snoring mouthpieces out there.
 It’s been used by hundreds of thousands of people, and they offer a 60-day money back guarantee.